ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 I was excited to try it out.

+### Trying it on an unappealing task

-I tried it on the task of making Thingsboard (an IoT dashboard) receive data from AWS IoT.
+I tried it on the task of making Thingsboard (an IoT dashboard) bridge with AWS IoT.
 I had **no interest** in doing the task and the docs were really thick.

 I started priming myself to get **passionate** about the task.